jonaswucha/01-tools/README.md

 		$ sudo apt-get install git
 		```
 	- Windows: ~~You should not use Windows, use Ubuntu on VirtualBox instead.~~ Download and install the [Windows installation package](https://git-scm.com/download/win); make sure to install (and use) git bash.
-3. Try git in the real world:
+3. Try git in the real worl:
 	- Sign in or create an account on [Github](https://github.com) (it's free, and you should already have one...).
 	- Create a new repository (note: with a free account, your're limited to public repos); select __Initialize this repository with a README__ to add a `README.md` file.
 	- On your computer, clone your new repository, edit the `README.md` to your choice, using the [Github markdown cheatsheet](https://guides.github.com/features/mastering-markdown/).